le-huy-jh/Exercise/Exercise 9/answer.md

 Q3: create branch A from production.
 Revert at production branch then merge (not auto merge) with branch A.
  Branch feature/delete user still alives.
-We can merge normally, but because we use revert the history commit is longer Update solution: create branch from prod at commit before merging.
+We can merge normally, but because we use revert the history commit is longer Update solution: use git reset hard to remove merged feature.

  After git reset, on master branch not show old commit. but on feature/delete-user that commits still alive.